List of supernatural beings in Chinese folklore: Qianliyan (千里眼)

 Qianliyan is a Chinese sea and door god.
 He usually appears with Shunfeng'er as a guardian of the temples of the sea goddess Mazu.

-Was one of two demons defeated by Mazu, or in alternative mythic accounts, a warrior and soldier of King Zhou of Shang.
+Was one of two demons defeated by Mazu, or in alternative mythic accounts, a warrior and soldier of Di Xin.

 Qiongqi (穷奇)

-A man-eating monster in the form of a tiger with wings.
+Qiongqi is a man-eating monster in the form of a tiger with wings.
 It is associated with slander, refusing to believe in the words of good men, and enjoying the words of wicked men.
 One of the four fiends of ancient China.

 Shi rou (視肉)

 A two-eyed self-regenerating lump of flesh in the shape of an ox liver.
 It is also known as the Feng (封) and associated with Jupiter (太歲).

 This fleshy mass is capable of providing a never-ending supply of meat.
 Its consumption can lead to the acquisition of powers associated with immortals.

 Shui gui (水鬼)

 are the spirits of people who have drowned through either accident or by suicide.
 They are also known as 'water monkeys' (水猴) and are invoked as explanation for drownings.
 The text Zibuyu ("what the Master would discuss") transmits many such accounts.
 In Jiaxing, Zhejiang province, there is a tale of a black hand attempting to drag a rice merchant and his ox down into Yellow Mud Canal.
 In Kuaiji, there is a story of naked, black-faced beings attempting to drag a tailor down into a river with them.

 De Groot observes the superstition arising as an attempt to rationalize unexplained drownings or difficulties in the water:

 "should a corpse be found in the silt, its arms or legs worked deep into the mud, everyone is sure to believe it is a victim of a water-ghost, drawn down by those limbs with irresistible force.
 Cramps paralyzing the swimmer are likewise the clutches of a ghost."